Marine Mammal Commission

 Barataria Bay Bottlenose Dolphins

-The Barataria Bay Estuarine System population of common bottlenose dolphins resides year-round in Barataria Bay, a large estuary in southern Louisiana.
+The Barataria Bay Estuarine System population of common bottlenose dolphins resides year-round in Barataria Bay, a large estuarine system in southern Louisiana.
 This population of bottlenose dolphins is genetically differentiated from other nearby bottlenose dolphin populations.
 Scientists estimate that the Barataria Bay dolphin population has declined by about 45 percent due to effects of exposure to oil from the 2010 Deepwater Horizon oil spill.
-Projections show the population is now threatened with extinction from operation of the Mid-Barataria Sediment Diversion Project, which will divert large amounts of fresh water into Barataria Bay.

 Bottlenose dolphins form strong but fluid social bonds.
 Photo credit: NOAA